rickfindlater/rickfindlater.github.io/collections/_projects/spotlight-AI.md

 ---

 ### The Opportunity
-With AI becoming increasingly prevalent among SaaS providers, Spotlight needed to develop a clear AI strategy.
+With **AI** becoming increasingly prevalent among SaaS providers, **Spotlight** needed to develop a clear AI strategy.
 Many of our competitors had already launched AI integrations, so we had to take a responsible, staged approach to adopting this technology in a way that aligned with our vision and delivered real value to our users.

 ### My Role
-I was involved in this project from its inception, playing a key role from initial research and product design,  through to the release of our first MVP and beyond.
+I was involved in this project from its inception, playing a key role from **initial research** and **product design**,  through to the release of our **first MVP** and beyond.

 ### Step One: Research
-Given the commercial sensitivity of this project, we were mindful of not revealing our AI strategy too early to competitors.
-As a result, we couldn’t conduct initial user interviews.
-However, we leveraged past interviews and conducted a thorough review of customer feedback to identify the most valuable AI-driven opportunities for our product.
+Due to the commercial sensitivity of the project, we had to be cautious about revealing our AI strategy too early to competitors.
+As a result, we couldn’t conduct fresh user interviews initially.
+Instead, we leveraged existing interview data and conducted a thorough review of customer feedback to identify the most valuable **AI-driven opportunities** for our product.

-Additionally, I conducted an in-depth analysis of our competitors’ AI offerings, as well as how other companies in adjacent industries were leveraging AI.
-This was complemented by extensive research into the latest AI technologies to understand their capabilities and potential applications.
+In parallel, I performed an **in-depth analysis** of our competitors’ AI offerings and explored how companies in adjacent industries were using AI.
+This research was supplemented with extensive exploration of **emerging AI technologies** to understand their capabilities and potential applications within our product.

 ### Step Two: Brainstorming & Initial concepts and wireframes
-Once the research was complete, I presented my findings to stakeholders and the cross-functional team.
-We then ran a brainstorming session to explore possible AI integrations.
-From these discussions, we identified several promising directions.
+Once the research phase was complete, I presented my findings to key stakeholders and the cross-functional team.
+Together, we conducted a **brainstorming session** to explore possible AI integrations.
+From these discussions, we identified several promising directions, which I then translated into **wireframes**.

-I translated these concepts into wireframes, which we reviewed together to determine the most viable option to take forward.
+We reviewed the wireframes collectively and identified the most viable approach to move forward with.

 ### Step Three: Refining Designs & Supporting Development
-With a preferred approach selected, I collaborated with the team to refine the designs.
-We conducted a story mapping session to outline the development process before kicking off implementation.
+After selecting the preferred approach, I collaborated with the team to refine the design details.
+We conducted a **story mapping session** to outline the development process before moving into the implementation phase.

-As development progressed, I transitioned into a production design role—working closely with developers to clarify design intent, answer questions, and create additional assets as needed.
+As development progressed, I transitioned into a **production design role**, where I worked closely with developers to ensure clarity around design intent, answered questions, and created additional assets as needed to support the process.

 ### The Future
-Following the MVP release to a select beta group, we plan to closely monitor performance, gather feedback, and iterate before rolling it out to our wider user base.
-Looking ahead, we have ambitious plans to integrate AI across more areas of our product, ensuring we continue to deliver meaningful value to our customers.
+Following the release of the **MVP** to a select beta group, we will closely monitor performance, gather user feedback, and iterate before rolling it out to a broader audience.
+Looking ahead, we have **ambitious plans** to further integrate AI across other areas of our product, ensuring that we continue to deliver **meaningful value** to our customers.